JeremyDForsythe/PersonalWebsite/content/posts/2020_09_29_Phenocams/index.en.md

 Our lab uses a "phenocam" (digital camera set up at a fixed location to capture time-lapse images) to measure the phenology of plants.
 By taking a snapshot every 30 minutes we can track everything from tidal levels to canopy photosynthesis to leaf color/senescence in the fall.

 This time we captured even more than we bargained for when this snap from our US-HB1 salt marsh site at North Inlet Crab Haul Creek in South Carolina.
+We were lucky enough to catch this curious (angry?) bird mid-flight

-Keep on eye on our phenocams (updated every 30 minutes) by [clicking here <i class='fas fa-camera'></i>]({{< ref "/livepheno" >}}) and let me know if you see anything great!
+Keep on eye on our phenocams (updated every 30 minutes) by [clicking here <i class='fas fa-camera'></i> ]({{< ref "/livepheno" >}}) and let me know if you see anything great!

 <p align="center" style="margin-top:1.25cm;"><i class='fas fa-tree'></i><i class='fas fa-tree'></i><i class='fas fa-tree'></i></p>